Mule52/br_java/README.md

 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.branch.branchhomework.BranchHomeworkApplication` class from your IDE.
+One way is to execute the `main` method in the `com.company.homework.HomeworkApplication` class from your IDE.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: